ibehave-ibots/iBOTS-Tools/workshops/arduino-programming/lesson-plans/README.md

 ### Ex5: Datalogger- save to SD card
 - more practice with functions
 - working with variables
+- working with external libraries, consulting documentation

-### Ex6: Datalogger - multiple sensors
+### Ex6: Datalogger - data collection
-- for loops
+- save data to structs and dump to file at certain invervals
+- memory problems: how many values can be stored in memory before crash?
 - writing to formatted datafiles
-- git pull requests & working collaboratively
+- #git pull requests & working collaboratively

 ## Day 3: Practical part
-Mini neuroscience experiment with LEDs, push buttons and writing to SD card
+Mini neuroscience experiment with LEDs, push buttons and writing to SD card recreation of steinmetz experiment wheel input

+1) photo stimulus detector
+   light dependant resistor, analog input set threshold value that triggers a LED
+3) biosensor
+   HR sensor ,digital input
+   print values to console
+   make an intensity gauge out of LEDs (LEDs in a row, the more that light up, th higher the heart rate) write data to SD card, or maybe transfer via bletooth/wifi
+4) behavioural response device (using external libraries) serial data input, from old optical mouse to file over server through serial port

 shopping list
 * [pulse sensor](https://www.conrad.de/de/p/iduino-se050-puls-sensor-1-st-passend-fuer-entwicklungskits-arduino-2380017.html)